Learn how to wallpaper with these expert tips for a professional finish

 FAQs

 Lining paper helps hide small imperfections, prevents shrinkage, covers stains and creates a smoother better quality finish to apply your wallpaper to.
 It’s available in different grades from 800 (thinnest) - 2000 (thickest).
-1200/1400 is the ideal grade for most walls.
+1200/1400 is the ideal lining paper grade for most walls.
 Use a heavier grade if the wall is in need of it.
 Check your wallpaper packaging to see if it recommends using lining paper.

 You can hang lining paper vertically or horizontally.
 Vertical is the easy option and ideal for DIYers, but the pros hang horizontally, also known as cross lining.
 This helps stop seams lining up when the wallpaper goes on.
 A simple solution is to hang lining paper vertically, but when hanging wallpaper make sure to start in the middle of the lining paper strip to avoid seams matching up.